 Each month a Men’s Breakfast is offered in the parish Hall at 8 am.
-The men gather for a hearty meal, fellowship and participate in a video teaching and discussion.
+The men gather for coffee, donuts, fellowship and participate in a video teaching and discussion.
 All are invited.

 In an effort to help those in need, St Paul’s Cupboard is here to provide food and other helpful items for those in the community and surrounding area.
 The cupboard is located next to the St Paul’s church parish hall located at 143 Main Street in Greenwich and is open 24/7.
 Simply come and take what you need.